venugvis/home/README.md

 # 👋 Welcome to My GitHub

-I’m a Google certified data analyst with a background in tech operations and project management — now specializing in **data-driven storytelling, machine learning, and analytics strategy**.
-I bring over 5 years of experience at Amazon where I helped drive scalable support systems.
+I’m a Google-certified data analyst with a background in tech operations and project management — now specializing in **data-driven storytelling, machine learning, and analytics strategy**.
+I bring over 5 years of experience at Amazon, where I helped drive scalable support systems.

 ---